TejaswiniOpsmx/isd-agent/README.md

 ## Installation steps
 - Install clouddriver components:
-  a.
-Clone this repo: `git clone https://github.com/OpsMx/isd-agent-v2.git`
+  1. Clone this repo: `git clone https://github.com/OpsMx/isd-agent-v2.git`
-  b. `cd isd-agent`
+  2. `cd isd-agent`
-  c. `helm install agent . -n <AGEMT-NAMAESPACE-IN_AGENT-CLUSTER> --debug` [ Explanation: Clouddriver is "manually configured", agent-service needs to be added (See recommendations), redis is installed]
+  3. `helm install agent . -n <AGEMT-NAMAESPACE-IN_AGENT-CLUSTER> --debug`
+[ Explanation: Clouddriver is "manually configured", agent-service needs to be added (See recommendations), redis is installed]
 - Create agent in ISD UI using the name "opsmx-agent" (do not use any other name)
 - Download manifest